 What Should I Do If the Board of Veterans’ Appeals (BVA) Remands My Claim(s)?

-So you just received your Board decision from the Board of Veteran Appeals (“BVA” of “Board”) and eagerly skim through pages of discussion to find the outcome.
-Did they agree that you should receive disability benefits at the rating level and amount you believe you should?
+So you just received your Board decision from the Board of Veteran Appeals (“BVA” of “Board”) and eagerly skimmed through pages of discussion to find the outcome.
+Did they agree that you should receive disability benefits at the rating level and the amount you believe you should?

 After years of pursuing appeals for one or more of your VA claims, they will reach the Board of Veterans Appeals (“the BVA” or “the Board”).
 Obviously, you are hoping they will make a final decision in your favor.

-This is a remand, which is preferable to an outright denial.
+This is a remand, which is preferable to outright denial.
 However, even if the Board denies your claims, there are additional steps you can take to try to reverse that decision.
-This article will walk you through next steps after receiving a BVA remand or denial.
+This article will walk you through the following steps after receiving a BVA remand or denial.

 If you receive a Board remand, the most important thing to do is to carefully review the last part of the Board decision, which has the instructions for the remand.
 These instructions can be found following the Board’s statement:

 “The matters are REMANDED for the following action:”

 The item(s) listed are the actions the regional office will need to take on the claim.

 Unfortunately, the VA has no choice but to comply with the Board’s remand instructions.
 This can seem unfair in many circumstances where you have already spent much time and effort complying with other VA instructions and developing your claim.
 However, if the Board, in its instructions, requires additional development, such as an exam or medical opinion, the VA must comply, and you participate, or your claim will be denied.